chenweifelix/chenweifelix.github.io/content/about.md

 ---

-**I am a first-year PhD student in _Human Development and Social Policy_ at _Northwestern University_, and my research interests revolve around emotion and motivation.**
+**I am a second-year PhD student in _Human Development and Social Policy_ at _Northwestern University_.
+I study emotion and motivation.
+I am well-trained in traditional quantitative statistical methods, and recently have been exploring advanced computational skills to answer my research questions.**

 Some of the high-level questions that guide my current research are: